cloudControl/documentation/Guides/PHP/Zend Framework 1.11.md

  * Easy to read documentation
  * A super, shiny, new version 2 **coming soon**

-In this tutorial, we're going to take you through deploying Zend Framework v1.11 to [the exoscale platform](http://www.exoscale.ch).
+In this tutorial, we're going to take you through deploying Zend Framework v1.11 to [the CloudKilat platform](http://www.cloudkilat.com/).

 ##Prerequisites